 The Board of Directors is responsible for the establishment and monitoring of the group-wide assurance functions of Risk Management, Internal Control System, Compliance Management and Internal Audit.
 It is briefed comprehensively at least once a year so it can fulfil its tasks and responsibilities.

 The Board of Directors has set the objective of protecting the company’s enterprise value through the implementation of Group-wide risk management.
 A corporate culture that promotes the conscious handling of risks facilitates the achievement of this objective.
 Accordingly, Swisscom has implemented a Group-wide, central risk management system that is based on ISO Standard 31000 and takes account of both external and internal events.
-Swisscom ensures comprehensive reporting at the relevant level and appropriate documentation.
-Its objective is to identify, assess and address significant risks and opportunities in a timely manner.
-To this end, the central Risk Management unit, which reports to both the CFO and Controlling, works closely with the Controlling and Strategy departments and other assurance functions and line functions.
+Swisscom engages in level-appropriate, comprehensive reporting and maintains the appropriate documentation.
+Its objective is to identify, assess and address significant risks and opportunities in good time.
+To this end, the central Risk Management unit, which reports to the Head of Group Security & Corporate Affairs, works closely with the Controlling and Strategy departments, other assurance functions and line functions.
 The risk management system is examined periodically by an external auditor.
-Swisscom assesses its risks in terms of the probability that they will occur and their likely quantitative and qualitative effects.
+Swisscom assesses its risks in terms of the probability that they will occur and their quantitative and qualitative effects in the event that they do occur.
 It manages risks on the basis of a risk strategy.
 The risks are evaluated in terms of their impact on key performance indicators.
 Swisscom reviews and updates its risk profile on a quarterly basis.
-The Audit & ESG Reporting Committee and the Group Executive Board are provided with a report on risks every quarter.
-The Board of Directors and the Audit & ESG Reporting Committee are provided with in-depth information in April and December on significant risks, their potential effects and the status of remedial measures.
+The Board of Directors and the Audit & ESG Reporting Committee are provided with information in April and December on significant risks, the potential effects and the status of the corresponding measures.
 In urgent cases, the Chairman of the Audit & ESG Reporting Committee is informed without delay about any significant new risks.
+Once a year, the Head of Risk Management consults with the Audit & ESG Reporting Committee (without management involvement).

-The Group-wide central Compliance Management System (CMS) serves to prevent compliance violations in order to protect the Swisscom Group, its executive bodies and employees from legal sanctions, financial losses and reputational damage.
-It covers the legal areas of anti-corruption, money laundering, data protection and confidentiality, antitrust law, telecommunications legislation and stock exchange law.
-Swisscom redesigned its CMS in line with the ISO-37301 standard.
-The new Compliance Management Framework makes even more targeted improvements possible.
-The Group’s central compliance functions as well as the compliance officers and managers of the Group divisions and fully consolidated Group companies provide support to the line for the ongoing implementation of the CMS in specific legal areas.
+Swisscom enhanced its CMS in line with the ISO 37301 standard in 2023.
+The Group’s central compliance functions as well as the compliance officers and managers of the business divisions and fully consolidated Group companies provide support to the line for the ongoing implementation of the CMS in specific legal areas.
 External auditors will now review the CMS for adequacy and effectiveness every four years.
-Furthermore, external auditors will continue to conduct a specific audit in the area money laundering law on an annual or biennial basis.
-Once a year, Group Compliance reports directly to the Audit & ESG Reporting Board of Director’s committee and to the Board of Directors on the function’s activities, compliance risk assessment and target achievement.
-In the event of significant changes in the assessment of compliance risks and in the event of potentially serious compliance violations, a timely report is sent to the Chairman of the Audit & ESG Reporting Committee as well as the Chairman of the Board of Directors.
+Furthermore, external auditors will continue to conduct a specific audit in the area of money laundering law on an annual or biennial basis.

 Internal auditing is carried out throughout the Group by the Internal Audit division.
 Internal Audit supports the Swisscom Ltd Board of Directors and its Audit & ESG Reporting Committee in fulfilling their statutory and regulatory supervisory and controlling obligations.
 Internal Audit also supports management by highlighting opportunities for improving business processes and controls as well as the assurance functions.
 It documents the audit findings and monitors the implementation of measures.
 Internal Audit is responsible for planning and performing audits throughout the Group in compliance with professional auditing standards and has a high degree of independence.
 It is under the direct control of the Chairman of the Board of Directors and provides reports to the Audit & ESG Reporting Committee.
 At an administrative level, Internal Audit provides reports to the Head of Group Strategy & Board Services.
 Administratively, Internal Audit reports to the Head of Security & Corporate Affairs.
+Once a year, the Head of Internal Audit consults with the Audit & ESG Reporting Committee (without management involvement).

 Swisscom implements certified management systems based on internationally accepted standards.
 These ensure that all of Swisscom's services are quality controlled and developed, simplified and improved systematically.
 Together, they form Swisscom’s integrated ISO / IEC management system and are periodically audited by external auditing company SGS.